 Suppose the insured party intentionally causes injury during a car crash.
 The insurance coverage becomes void.
 In this case, the issue is that the driver intended to cause harm, not the car accident itself.

 Named Driver Exclusion

 This clause refers to any specific person or persons excluded from the insurance policy but who still has permission to drive the vehicle.
 It often applies when someone lives with a high-risk driver.

 This clause exempts coverage of vehicles that someone often drives but doesn’t own.
 It is common when someone owns several cars since each additional vehicle added to the insurance policy results in a higher payment.

 This policy excludes anything that occurs naturally that the driver cannot prevent.
 It means that if your vehicle gets damaged by a flood, hurricane, or hail, your insurance won’t cover the cost of repairs.

 This coverage limitation applies in the event of a court case and a jury award.
 For example, suppose a driver with no insurance causes a car accident.
 It’s common for a jury to award punitive damages in addition to actual damages.
 The insurance policy would exclude the amount awarded since you’ve already received it.

-Call a Winning Car Accident Lawyers in Houston
+Call an Experienced Car Accident Lawyers in Houston